Site Readiness & Access Planning

 We’ll let you know if any areas — like car parks, driveways or internal spaces — need to be cleared or made accessible before work begins.

 Yes.
 Our team may need access to areas like switchboards, metering panels, or communications rooms.
-We’ll confirm what’s needed ahead of time.
+Your Project Manager will confirm with the team on each individual site what will be needed ahead of time.

+Smart take safety very seriously, as do all contractors we work with.
 All work complies with WHS regulations.
-We’ll use signage, barriers and exclusion zones to ensure safety for your team and ours.
+We’ll use signage, barriers and exclusion zones, as well as daily safety meetings to ensure safety for your team and ours.

 Nothing major.
 We just ask staff to follow safety signage and avoid designated work zones while installation is underway.